bellcd/interview-questions/README.md

       1. TCP specifies that the client tell the server info about the message (ie, what / how many packets, etc...) it's sending, so the server can be assured it received all the packets of a message.
          1. **TCP is slower than UDP**
       2. UDP simply sends packets, without metadata about those packets.
 Use case is really games, where performance (especially of the system as a whole) is much more critical than dropping ceratin packets.
+   5. Parser Blocking VS Render Blocking
+      1. TODO: finish
-2. Does a 2xx status code always mean the request was completely successful?
+3. Does a 2xx status code always mean the request was completely successful?
    1. 200-something status codes do indeed mean success, but not necessarily complete & utter success.
       1. 206 status means partial success (for example, perhaps 14 of your 15 database queries were successful)
-3. Do subdomains have unique IP addresses?
+4. Do subdomains have unique IP addresses?
    1. yes
+5. Are `<style>` tags parser blocking or render blocking?
+   1. **`<style>` tags are render blocking** because the engine doesn't - and can't - know what the CSS object model, and thus the render tree, will look like until ALL the css stylesheets have been downloaded & parsed.
+   2. **`<style>` tags are NOT parser blocking** because the engine will continue to download & parse other files.
-4. How many unique requests can be outstanding to a given IP address?
+6. How many unique requests can be outstanding to a given IP address?
    1. 20
       1. for example, a page can simultaneously have 20 open requests each to:
          1. blog.fb.com
          2. fb.com
          3. www.fb.com
          4. etc...
-5. Is there a general ordering for script & link tags in the head of an HTML document?
+7. Is there a general ordering for script & link tags in the head of an HTML document?
 Why?
 Any exceptions?
    1. TODO: finish
-6. Describe the browser's general approach to parsing HTML
+8. Describe the browser's general approach to parsing HTML
    1. TODO: finish
-1. What happens when I enter my username & password into a form & hit login?
+9. What happens when I enter my username & password into a form & hit login?
 Describe at as low a level as you can.
    1. Assuming we're sending the data as JSON & following best practices.
 The front end encodes the username & password into a JSON object, then sends them in the body of a POST request to the relevant api endpoint of the server.

 ### Accessibility (A11y)